AveryData/AveryData.github.io/_learning/jobs.md

 [GlassDoor.com] has some good jobs.
 I also think they have the best salary and interview question checker.

 [Harnham](https://www.harnham.com/us/jobs?options=1111) does Data Science recruiting and have some higher paying positions.

+[Find Y2 Combinator Jobs](https://workatastartup.com/) and work for the next Uber, AirBnB, ect.